 While it is always nice to hear someone say, "I forgive you," we find deep spiritual relief when we can find forgiveness in our own hearts-for others and for ourselves.
 We recognize resentment as a primary source of relapse and a path to old patterns of behavior, stealing peace and serenity from us like a thief.
+Too often we reach for a cheap sexual release to deal with resentment, which only furthers our misery.
 Jesus paints a picture to make this point clear and invites us to question how we are returning the merciful love of God back to others: